 Say Hello Before You Can Say Goodbye

-It's up to you whether or not you will see or spend time with your baby.
+If you're giving your baby up for adoption, it's up to you whether or not you will see or spend time with him or her after delivery.
 You can feed him or her, sing to them, change them, or rock them.
 Do whatever you feel comfortable doing.
 Many birth moms have told us they regret that they didn't spend time with their baby after delivery.
 With that said, some women know right away that they don't want to see and hold their baby.
 They say that having contact with their baby will make saying goodbye harder.

 The choice is yours!
 We recommend that you follow your heart; it will tell you what's best for you.